allst896/HomeSite/README.md

 # PORTFOLIO
 place to show work

-## Complete Projects/Ready for Enhancements
+## Completed Projects/Ready for Enhancements
 PhotoEdit (WPF) - Created for my father to rename and email photos

 ## In Progress